 In short, it can be serious.
-In a worst-case scenario, you could actually blow the meter and your supply, leaving you with no electricity until the costly repairs can be made.
+In a worst-case scenario, you could actually overload the supply, leaving you with no electricity until the costly repairs can be made.
 For a business, this is going to hit you hard in the pocket.
 But this can now cost you even more.

 This penalty is proposed to recover costs that exceeding KVA imposes on your DNO (Distribution Network Operator), who is responsible for physically delivering your electricity.